 Banwell Castle, Gothic Revival castle in Banwell, England.

-This castle was built in 1847 for a London solicitor named John Dyer Sympson on land that had previously belonged to the Bishop of Bath and Wells.
-The site replaced an earlier structure that had stood there before.
+The property was built in 1847 for a London solicitor named John Dyer Sympson, on land that had previously belonged to the Bishop of Bath and Wells.
+An earlier structure had stood on the site before the current house was constructed.

 The architecture shows the Gothic Revival style that was popular during the Victorian period, with round towers and decorative pierced parapets that you can see when you walk around the building.
 These design choices reflect what wealthy people liked to build in their homes during that era.